dahliaOS/wallpapers/.github/README.md

 1. Make sure you meet the guidelines and the rules
 2. Fork the repo
-3. In the Community folder, depending on if your wallpaper/s is for desktops or mobile phones, inside the Desktop/Mobile folder, make your own folder and name it after your GitHub username
+3. In the community folder, depending on if your wallpaper/s is/are for desktops or mobile phones, inside the desktop/mobile folder, make your own folder and name it after your GitHub username
-4. In that folder, make two folders called PNG/JPEG and SVG/RAW
+4. In the folder you just created, make two folders called PNG/JPEG and SVG/RAW
 5. Put PNGs/JPEGs into the PNG/JPEG folder, SVGs/RAWs into the SVG/RAW folder
 6. Open a pull request and fill in the template